pythtb/pythtb/docs/source/about.md

 # License

-Note that the ``PythTB`` code is freely distributed under the terms of the [GNU public license](../../LICENSE).
+``PythTB`` is freely distributed under the terms of the [GNU public license](../../LICENSE).
 A copy of the license is included with the code distribution, and is also available online.
 You are free to use it for your own research and educational purposes, or pass it on to others for similar use.
 You may modify it, but if you do so you must include a prominent notice stating that you have changed the code and include a copy of this license.